thejchap/smolfaas/README.md

 # tinyfaas

-a tiny faas platform. inspired by CloudFlare Workers/Vercel Edge Functions. adventures in embedded V8.
+a tiny (<1k loc) faas platform. inspired by CloudFlare Workers/Vercel Edge Functions. adventures in embedded V8.

 ## overview

-this is an educational project aimed at better understanding V8 and serverless compute.
+this is an educational project aimed at better understanding V8 and serverless compute. also checked another box for me that i've been interested in which is doing a python project with a native extension

 ## architecture